Client Name: Darren T.

 Being independent and able to take care of himself have always been important to Darren since his injury.
 The therapists at Shepherd set him on that path, and that has been his motivation ever since.
 Every small achievement makes him want to try and do something better.
 Accomplishing tasks like getting in and out of bed by himself, or taking care of his personal needs were among his first goals upon returning home.
 Accomplishing these things motivate him further because these are things he was told he would not be able to do.

 Regular workouts have kept Darren healthy and strong.
 He feels that he has made good progress and easily feels the difference when he hasn’t worked out in awhile.
 He enjoys the camaraderie between the clients and trainers at Push to Walk and is involved with organizing sports and social events for those who want to participate.
 He knows that the more he does, the more he’ll be able to do.
 He is able to stay motivated and positive with the support of his trainers, family and friends.
-Check out the EWAF New York Warriors Quad Rugby Team and watch his videos on his youtube channel.

 Videos of Darren’s Progress: